 Chase County Sheriff's Office is seeking a Deputy Sheriff:

 This is a full-time non-exempt position with overtime paid.
-Starting pay will be $18/hour for non-certified applicants or $19/hour for certified applicants or as determined by the Sheriff with prior experience.
+Starting pay will be $20/hour for non-certified applicants or for certified applicants, as determined by the Sheriff with prior experience.

-Applicant must fully complete a truthful application, complete a polygraph exam, and pass a background screening, a psychological exam for non-certified applicants and a drug/alcohol test.
+Applicants must fully complete a truthful application, complete a polygraph exam, and pass a background screening, a psychological exam for non-certified applicants, and a drug/alcohol test.

 This position is open until filled.
 Applications are available on the Chase County, Kansas website at www.chasecountyks.com or can be picked up in person at the Chase County Clerk's Office located at 300 Pearl St, Cottonwood Falls, KS 66845.